Abdominal Pain Explained: Proven Ways to Reduce Discomfort

 He explained that through a personalized approach, physiotherapy can provide relief from lower abdominal pain caused by his gastrointestinal and urinary problems.
 Dr. Gvili would work with James to create a customized treatment plan that would include specialized massage techniques and stretching exercises.

 This massage can help relieve tension and pain in the muscles of the abdomen.
-While stretching exercises can help to improve the flexibility and mobility of the affected area.
-This will also help strengthen the muscles in the abdomen of James, which can help to prevent future episodes of pain.
+While stretching exercises can help improve the flexibility and mobility of the affected area.
+This will also help strengthen the abdominal muscles, which play a key role in supporting internal organs and can help to prevent future episodes of pain.

 Healing Period